hardin47/website/Math58/Notes/04-InfNum.md

 ####  Hypothesis test on true average healthy body temperature {-}

-The first research question we want to ask is:  how surprising would it be to select a group of 130 participants who have an average healthy body temperature of 98.249 F ?
+The first research question we want to ask is:  how surprising would it be to select a group of 130 participants who have an average healthy body temperature of 98.249 F?

 The questions is set up perfectly for a hypothesis test!